kbingham/libcamera.org/site/faq.rst

   test drivers.

+I have an Intel™ based laptop or tablet with an IPU3 running Windows™.
+Can I use libcamera to run my Webcam?
+  Currently, No. -- The ACPI tables created for those devices are not compatible with the Linux drivers, and as such the camera sensors can not be correctly identified on those platforms.
+We hope to develop a means to adapt these tables and make them compatible with Linux in the future.

 What role does the Pipeline Handler play?
   The Pipeline Handlers are used for managing any device specific code for a given platform.
 A 'Simple Pipeline Handler' is under development which will